Surgical Orthodontics In Aurora, ON

 For many patients, the most important reward of having orthognathic surgery is achieving a beautiful, healthy smile that lasts a lifetime.
 Whether you need orthodontic treatment to correct a bad bite, malocclusion, or jaw abnormality, orthognathic surgery can help restore your confidence and leave you smiling with confidence for many years to come.

+Dr. Shojaei is a Co-Director of the Surgical Orthodontic Program at the University of Toronto Faculty of Dentistry, Graduate Orthodontic Department.
 Part of staying current in the field is staying up-to-date with academics.
-Dr. Shojaei continues to teach surgical orthodontics in the graduate orthodontic program at the University of Toronto, Faculty of Dentistry in addition to working in my private practice in Aurora, Ontario.
+Dr. Shojaei continues to teach surgical orthodontics in the graduate orthodontic program at the University of Toronto, Faculty of Dentistry in addition to working in his private practice in Aurora, Ontario.